 To learn more about pyrolysis and gasification please visit this section of our website » GO.

-A simpler concept to understand is that the end products produced by pyrolysis and gasification are that these resulting products must undergo some form of purification, distillation, and de-agglomeration.
-Once molecules are broken down, a process of reorganizing these molecules is necessary so that recovered molecules can be put back together and/or combined into the right structure to produce the desired end products.
-This process allows for the production of specific end products as the molecules are put back together, in the right combination; that is also done in a continuous fashion so that product consistency can be achieved on a consistent quality basis, this is science and chemical engineering.
+In order to produce high-value products, the resulting products derived from a pyrolysis and/or gasification process must undergo some form of refining, purification, distillation, and de-agglomeration.
+Once molecules within the feedstock are broken down, a process of reorganizing these molecules is necessary so that recovered molecules can be put back together and/or combined into the right structure to produce the desired end products.
+This process allows for the production of specific end products; this is also done in a continuous process so that product consistency can be achieved on a consistent quality basis, this is science and chemical engineering.

 In this section of our website, we review some of the unique features and projects the KleanTeam has undertaken over the past six decades of designing and building thermal processing plants using “unconventional” feedstocks such as waste plastics, scrap tires, and municipal solid wastes along with the resulting finished end products.
-We are leaders in thinking outside of the box and believe our solutions and technologies do this better than any other vendors on the market today.
+We are leaders in thinking outside of the landfill and incineration scenario.
+We believe Klean’s solutions and technologies do this better than any other vendors on the market today.

 Converting waste tyres into road fuels and quality recovered carbon black for new tyre manufacturing.